For a Memorable Family Vacation in Florida

 At the Dolphin Research Center, visitors ages 15 through 17 can enroll in a seven-day Teen Dolphin Lab or guests ages 10 through 14 can enjoy Dolphin Camp.
 Here, students meet the resident dolphin population and observe their behavioral and physical characteristics as a way of learning respect for each individual.
 You can also swim with dolphins this summer for an unforgettable experience.

+A family vacation in Florida isn’t complete without experiencing the local wildlife.
 "Meet" rescued sea turtles at the Turtle Hospital in Marathon, where dedicated staff members focus on the care and rehabilitation of sick and injured sea turtles.
 The world's only licensed veterinary hospital that specializes in sea turtles, the hospital even has its own turtle ambulance.
 Kids in the Keys can take guided tours of the facility to learn about sea turtles, get a behind-the-scenes look at the hospital and rehabilitation facility, and even feed some of the permanent residents.
 It's also possible, if you're lucky, to witness the release of a turtle that has been returned to health.
 Releases take place at beaches throughout the Keys, and since 1986 the hospital has released more than 1,000 sea turtles back into the ocean.
 The unique facility is located at MM 48.5 with daily tours at 10 am, 1 pm and 4 pm.